FredOleary/VideoMotion/README.md

 # Measuring pulse rate by analysing micro changes in head motion
-This project estimates pulse rate from a video stream by measuring face micro motion
+This project estimates pulse rate from a video stream by measuring face micro motion.
+It uses the open source vision library, opencv to process video streams

 ## Pre-requisites (Mac Laptop)
 1. Python 3 installed (3.7 version minimum)